 Physician-in-Chief, Hospital for Special Surgery

-Chair, Division of Rheumatology, Hospital for Special Surgery
+Chair, Department of Medicine, Hospital for Special Surgery

 Senior Research Scientist, Hospital for Special Surgery